ValeriiSysoiev/AI-VM-Process-Test/README.md

 The web-based UI included here is repurposed from a Microsoft solution accelerator and now acts as the front-end orchestrator for this template.

+For this deployment, the ingestion agent connects to **Nexpose (InsightVM)** using secrets stored in Azure Key Vault.

 ### Workflow Stages and Agent Roles